RaphNLab/stm32_project_template/README.md

 # Build and Test
     1. Open a new terminal
+    2. To create build directory with respective toolchain
-    2. Enter: ``` cmake -DCMAKE_TOOLCHAIN_FILE=cmake/arm-gcc-toolchain.cmake -B build -B build ``` to create build directory with respective toolchain
+        * Run ``` cmake -DCMAKE_TOOLCHAIN_FILE=cmake/arm-gcc-toolchain.cmake -B build -B build ```
-    2. Configure FreeRTOS
+    3. Configure FreeRTOS (FreeRTOSConfig.h) if nedded.
+    4. On a terminal
+        * Run cmake --build . --clean-first to clean an build the project
+        * Run cmake --build . --target flash to flash the CPU
+    5. On VS-Code
-    2. Run clean & build task to compile
+        * Run "clean&build" task to compile
+        * Run "flash" task to flash the CPU
-    3. Press F5 to start debugging session
+        * Press F5 to start debugging session
-    4.	rum cmake... to flash the microcontroller
+    6.	rum cmake... to flash the microcontroller

 # Contribute
 If you desire to contribute to this project, clone the code and feel free to modify